 - Spotting between menstrual periods

-One of the best ways to naturally ease the symptoms of endometriosis is to modify your diet.
-There are certain foods you can eat to better balance your hormones, boost your fertility and improve your general health.
+One of the best ways to naturally ease the symptoms of endometriosis is to modify your diet and aim for a low-inflammatory diet.
+To accomplish this, there are certain foods you can eat to better balance your hormones, boost your fertility and improve your general health.

 You should aim to eat more fresh fruits and vegetables on a daily basis.
-Leafy greens and fresh fruits can reduce your endo symptoms by up to 70 percent when you eat them at least 13 times per week.
+Leafy greens, kale, asparagus, peas and fresh fruits can reduce your endometriosis symptoms by up to 70 percent when you eat them at least 13 times per week.
 Fiber is also very important as it can help prevent the development of excess estrogen.
 Again, dark leafy greens are a good source of fiber, as are quinoa, broccoli and beans.

 Fatty acids should also be added to your diet.
 Essential fatty acids, such as omega-3, can help reduce inflammation, which can wreak havoc on your fertility.
 One of the best sources of omega-3 is wild salmon, which is delicious and healthy.
-On the flip side, you should cut down on or avoid red meat, which can actually exacerbate your endo symptoms.
+Keeping fish selections to a smaller fish size can help limit mercury amounts which can aid in fertility and endometriosis symptoms.
+On the flip side, when it comes to protein sources, cutting down on excessive red meat can be helpful as it may exacerbate endometriosis symptoms.
+Instead look for hormone-free chicken or organic grass-fed beef when eating red meat.

-Certain drinks can also help ease the symptoms of endo.
+Certain drinks may also help ease the symptoms of endometriosis.
 Green tea is delicious, full of antioxidants and can improve your health in a number of other ways as well.
-It can also help prevent the formation of endometrial lesions.
+It can also help prevent the formation of endometrial lesions and is a good option to reduce caffeine intake.
+Additional tea options include ginger and peppermint tea which can both aid in digestion and ease symptoms.

 These foods can help improve your condition.
 Not only will you feel better, but you will also give your fertility a big boost.
 It will give you a better chance to have the family you have always wanted.